|

 by professor L. N. Schukin developed the fundamentals of principally

+new type of flying vehicles "EKIP".
 The "EKIP" aircrafts can carry heavy large-scale loads (100

 and more tons) at long distances (thousands of kilometers) at a speed